 - Potatoes: For casseroles, stews, and pies you should definitely have potatos in your kitchen.
 Packed with vitamins and fiber, potatoes will keep you cozy in the winter and cool in the summer.
 Whatever you prefer, with a colorful variation of vegetables and a nice sauce you won’t miss out on anything.

-- Oils & Vinegars: Different types of oils can be used for different cooking purposes.
+- Oils & vinegars: Different types of oils can be used for different cooking purposes.
 Use oil instead of animal-derived butter for searing or frying.
 Different oils have different smoke points.
 Olive oil is healthy and can be used for low and medium heat cooking or baking, whereas sunflower, canola, rapeseed or coconut oil can be used for very high heat or for frying.
 Overall, most health organizations recommend eating unsaturated fats, which are covered by nearly all plant-based options (except coconut and palm oil).
 Balsamic, red wine vinegar, brown rice vinegar and apple cider vinegar are essential vinegars to refill your pantry with.
-As a tip – a quick dash of vinegar in your dish you will give the perfect taste.
+As a tip – a quick dash of vinegar in your dish you will give you the perfect taste.

 - Flour: is not only suitable for baking, it’s perfect to thicken your sauce or to make a roux (a mixture of fat).
 You can also fry vegetables with flour!
 As you can see – it’s an allrounder and should always be available in your pantry.